 Note: One person from both SMS groups missed the first message due to phone number imputation failure.
 This was considered to be of no practical consequence and they were counted as having received their intervention as planned.

 Implementation and process measures

-Manipulation and contamination check

-The distributions in answers to opening and reading the SMS, discussing the messages with peers or being satisfied with the messages did not differ among the reason and succinct groups (χ2(4)=1.356, 2.566 and 3.903 respectively; all p’s > 0.4).
-All Bayes Factors indicated strong support for the null (see supplement).

-As shown in Figure 2, 74.9% of respondents reported having opened and read the SMS at least four mornings.

-Discussing the content of the messages with peers was not common; 91.1% answered having done so never or just once (Figure 3).
+Manipulation and contamination check, as well as satisfaction with the messages and discussing their content are presented in the supplement.
+In brief, we did not detect differences across any groups, with Bayes Factors indicating strong support for the null hypotheses.
+As shown in Figure 2, 74.9% of respondents reported having opened and read the SMS at least four mornings.Discussing the content of the messages with peers was not common; 91.1% answered having done so never or just once (Figure 3).

-Satisfaction with the message content and open comments

-The messages were evaluated positively.
-Only 3.5% of the participants indicated disagreement with the statement “I was satisfied with the content of the messages” (see supplement).

 Open comments did not reveal unforeseen negative effects.
 In addition, 13% (9 out of 70) of participants who answered the question explicitly added, that remembering to wear the device was due to receiving the messages.

 Wear times